rlivingsus/misc/AllBooks.md

 #### BOOKS TO READ
 - Abdullah, Chelsea: The Stardust Thief
 - Acemoglu, Daron: Why Nations Fail
 - Achor, Shawn: The Happiness Advantage
+- Ackerman, Jennifer: What an Owl knows
 - Ackerman, Sara: The Codebreaker's Secret (another audible)
 - Adams, Douglas: The Hitchhiker's Guide to the Galaxy
 - Adams, Marilee: Change your Questions